Mubarak-baka/-My-Portfolio/readme.md

 Go live or open the index.html file with chrome
 And you are all done
 ## Live server
-You can view the web live on [Portfolio]
+You can view the web live on https://mubarak-baka.github.io/-My-Portfolio/ Known Bugs
-Known Bugs
 The application works perfectly well, no bugs.